CTKnight/FluidSimulator/README.md

 ## Schedule
 Here is our plan with scheduling the following four weeks for our final project:

 Week 1.
-Preparation for the team and start implementing on simulation part.
+Preparation for the team and start implementing on simulation part

 Week 2.
 Complete the simulation and rendering the fluid particles(Catch the milestone deadline)